microprofile/wpsite/README.md

 ** Content of issue: Contributor's first and last name and preferred email as the content on your email request.
 **  Do keep in mind that we won't add group emails to WP MP.

-_NOTE for the Editors:_ If you choose to own the incoming request from a new contributor recieved via open channels, please follow up directly on the forum to inform not only the Contributor but the other Editors that you are owning the task and will complete the follow up.
+_NOTE for the Editors:_ If you choose to own the incoming content git tickets from an old or new contributor, please follow up directly on the issue to not only inform the Contributor but the other other Editors that you will process the ticket.

 _NOTE for potential Editors:_ as of 12/12/18 28 Contributors.
 You are most welcomed to help process.
 How?
 Write an issue asking to adjust your Admin access from Contributor to Editor.
 ** https://github.com/eclipse/microprofile-marketing/issues